SalesforceCommerceCloud/pwa-kit/.github/PULL_REQUEST_TEMPLATE.md

 ## General

-- [ ] My code follows the code style of this project
 - [ ] The code changes are covered by test cases
 - [ ] Add a high-level description of your changes to relevant CHANGELOG.md files (**not** required for doc updates)